SQL Group Functions

 Understanding Group Functions

 Group functions compute a single result from a set of input values.
-They're typically used with the GROUP BY
+They're typically used with the GROUP BY clause to divide the table into groups of rows, applying the function to each group separately.

 Common SQL Group Functions